cloudmesh-community/book/chapters/cloud/datacenter.md

 integrated.

 Futuregrid provided access to all virtual machine information, as well as usage across projects.
-An archived portal view iss available at:
+An archived portal view is available at:

 * <http://archive.futuregrid.org/metrics/html/results/2014-Q3/reports/rst/india-All.html>